 Aspect Remark Design

 implementation

-High Cost The advanced For this

-and technology required aspect, his

-Complexity for precision farming approach is done

-can be expensive to functionally.
-1

-acquire and maintain. computer is

-This includes the cost done to display

-of sensors, drones, Big Data

-GPS systems, and other equipment. specifically, 1 computer is used

-Additionally, for processing

-implementing and and 1 computer

-managing the complex is used for

-workflows and data operations,

-analysis processes can while to store

-require specialized data is used by

-knowledge and servers.
-In

-expertise [18] general, the

-design becomes

-expensive and

-quite complex

-when faced with

-real users such

-as farmers

-Data Precision farming The design

-Quality and e has not yet made

-Integration accurate and reliable accommodations
+High Cost and Complexity The advanced technology required for precision farming can be expensive to acquire and maintain.
+This includes the cost of sensors, drones, GPS systems, and other equipment.
+Additionally, implementing and managing the complex workflows and data analysis processes can require specialized knowledge and expertise [18] For this aspect, his approach is done functionally.
+1 computer is done to display Big Data specifically, 1 computer is used for processing and 1 computer is used for operations, while to store data is used by servers.
+In general, the

+Data Quality and Integration Precision farming relies heavily on accurate and reliable data However design becomes expensive and quite complex when faced with real users such as farmers The design has not yet made accommodations for it

 data.
-However, for it.

-ensuring data quality

-ensuring data quality
+However, ensuring data quality for it.